krateoplatformops-blueprints/azuredevops-provider-kog/plugins/README.md

 <summary><b>Why This Endpoint Exists</b></summary>
 <br/>

-- Repository permissions is an abstraction that does not have a direct counterpart in the Azure DevOps REST API.
+- RepositoryPermission is an abstraction that does not have a direct counterpart in the Azure DevOps REST API.
 - This endpoint implements the necessary logic to map the Kubernetes Custom Resource specifications to the appropriate Azure DevOps API calls.

 </details>